maelys-mcardle/snowflake/docs/high-level-assembly.md

 12   INT        BANK            Converts BANK into an integer.
 13   FLT        BANK            Converts BANK into a float.
 14   STR        BANK            Converts BANK into a string.
-15   ARR        BANK            Converts BANK into an array.
+15   ARR        BANK            Converts BANK into an empty array.
-                                Whatever is contained in the BANK previously becomes the first item of this array.

 CODE  MNEMONIC  ARGUMENTS       DESCRIPTION
 ---  ---------  --------------  -----------